 Sustainable water use is an important goal of many companies and institutions, and significant progress has been realized in recent years that has saved millions of gallons of water while achieving the intended purposes of the systems, such as cooling towers, which use high volumes of water.
 Saving water has a positive impact on the environment as well as the bottom line.

-The ability to justify a business case for applying efficient technologies can be difficult based on water savings alone.
-However, when the metrics include water, energy and chemical reductions, the business case for supporting a return on investment (ROI) in less than 24 months is possible.
+The ability to justify a business case for applying efficient technologies can be difficult based on water savings, provided by the HydroTech Total Water Management program.

 Robust Water Efficiency Tools